yuxuan-z19/diffonnx/README.md

 - Cosine / angular similarity of tensor outputs
 - Maximum absolute error inspection
 - Precision breakdowns
+- Operator performance microscopy (along with [`torch.fx` IR](https://docs.pytorch.org/docs/stable/fx.html#torch.fx.Graph))
 - Supports multiple execution providers (CPU, CUDA, anything ONNXRuntime speaks)

+---

+##### ⚠️ Note on Using `onnxsim.simplify`

+This tool is designed to compare ONNX models at both the **structural** and **runtime** levels.
+To ensure the analysis remains accurate and traceable, **we strongly recommend against using `onnxsim.simplify` before comparison**.

+While `onnxsim.simplify` can be helpful for model deployment and optimization, it performs structural transformations leading to **potential renaming or removing intermediate nodes**.
+These changes may:

+- Break one-to-one correspondence between nodes in two models
+- Obscure the origin of certain operations
+- Distort static graph topology
+- Alter runtime profiling results

+---

 ## 🛠 Usage